Donald Trump won Pa. with more votes than any statewide Republican candidate in history. Here’s how he did it.

 “The only place for her to go for those votes was in the city of Philadelphia,” he said, “because there was a higher ceiling in the city.”

 It’s a bruising loss for Harris here, given the amount of time and resources she poured into the city.
-The campaign had multiple campaign offices, including in Black and Latino neighborhoods and 15 of her 37 visits to the state were to Philadelphia, where she ended her campaign in a star-studded concert on the steps of the Philadelphia Museum of Art.
+The campaign had multiple offices, including in Black and Latino neighborhoods, and 15 of her 37 visits to the state were to Philadelphia, where she ended her campaign in a star-studded concert on the steps of the Philadelphia Museum of Art.

-Trump grew with Latino voters.
+Trump grew with Latino voters

-He was the clear choice for voters in Hazleton, Luzerne County, one of heavily Latino cities.
+He was the clear choice for voters in Hazleton, Luzerne County, one of the state’s heavily Latino cities.
 Trump won Hazleton by 25 percentage points.
 Democrat Hillary Clinton won the city by 5 points in 2016.

-“It’s not that I think the Democrats are bad, [Donald Trump] just knows how to run a country,” said first time voter Danilo Marte, 63, an independent who voted for Trump.
+“It’s not that I think the Democrats are bad, [Donald Trump] just knows how to run a country,” said first-time voter Danilo Marte, 63, an independent who voted for Trump.

 Trump has characterized Latinos as criminals, accusing Mexico of “not sending their best” and sending “rapists” instead.
-Most recently, a comedian at a now infamous Trump rally at Madison Square Garden called Puerto Rico a “floating island of garbage.”
+Most recently, a comedian at a now-infamous Trump rally at Madison Square Garden called Puerto Rico a “floating island of garbage.”

-Marte, who is half Dominican and half Puerto Rican, said on Wednesday in Hazelton that he didn’t like the rhetoric but made his choice based on who he thought would be the better manager for the country.
+Marte, who is half Dominican and half Puerto Rican, said on Wednesday in Hazleton that he didn’t like the rhetoric but made his choice based on who he thought would be the better manager for the country.

-“No matter what he says about Hispanics, he’ll know how to run the country and you have to separate the two.”
+“No matter what he says about Hispanics, he’ll know how to run the country, and you have to separate the two.”

 In Philadelphia, Trump’s share of the vote in the city’s 114 majority-Latino precincts rose to 21.8% — it was 6.1% in 2016 and 15.3% in 2020.